open-policy-agent/opa/docs/docs/kubernetes/tutorial.md

 Build an OPA bundle containing policies defined in the previous step.
 In our setup, OPA will download policies from the bundle service and the `kube-mgmt` container will load Kubernetes resources into OPA.
-Since we load policy and data into OPA from multiple sources, we need to scope the bundle to a subset of OPA’s policy and data cache by defining a manifest.
+Since we load policy and data into OPA from multiple sources, we need to scope the bundle to a subset of OPA's policy and data cache by defining a manifest.
-More information about this can be found [here](../management-bundles#multiple-sources-of-policy-and-data).
+More information about this can be found [in the Bundle Management documentation](../management-bundles#multiple-sources-of-policy-and-data).
 Run the following commands in the `policies` folder created in the previous step.

 ```bash